redox-os/orbtk-book/src/ch01-02-hello-orbtk.md

 ```

 * Third, the method `Application::new` creates a new entity in the entity
-  comonent system (DECS).
+  component system (DECS).
 DECS is an OrbTK dependency that will create and
   organize all OrbTK entities.
-If OrbTK methods change attibutes to the widget
+If OrbTK methods change attributes to the widget
-  elements, the corresponding DECS object will store this attibutes as
+  elements, the corresponding DECS object will store this attributes as
   components to the given entity.

 We’ll discuss OrbTK macros and methods in more detail in Chapter <WIP: chapter>.